 Many hydroelectric generators can store energy, a rare and valuable capability in the electric world.
-This can be done in two ways.
+This can be accomplished in two ways.
 The most common is to hold water behind a dam or series of dams for use when power is most expensive or needs are greatest.
-This "ponding" can store huge amounts of energy and feed it into the grid on short notice at low cost, but causes reservoir levels to fluctuate, sometimes greatly, possibly causing environmental damage to shorelines.
-The other is called pumped storage and uses two reservoirs, one higher than the other.
-When power is inexpensive, it is used to pump water from the lower reservoir to the higher one; when power is more expensive, pumping is halted; and when prices are at their highest, water is allowed to flow down from the upper reservoir through a generator.
-Pumped storage provides benefits similar to ponding in a reservoir.
-Pumping water uphill, however, uses more energy than is returned when the water flows back downhill through the generator.
-In addition, two reservoirs must be flooded, not just one, and the water levels in those reservoirs fluctuate so greatly as to severely impact both of them environmentally.
-Various other technologies for storing electric energy have been tried or are being developed.
-These include compressed air, flywheels, batteries, superconducting rings, and supercapacitors.
-Commercially feasible electricity storage would reduce costs,
+This "ponding" process can store huge amounts of energy and feed it into the grid on short notice at low cost, but causes reservoir levels to fluctuate, sometimes greatly, possibly causing environmental damage to shorelines.
+The other is called pumped storage and uses two reservoirs that are located close to each other, one higher than the other.
+When power is inexpensive, it is used to pump water from the lower reservoir to the higher one; when power is more expensive, pumping is halted; and when costs are at their highest, water is allowed to flow down from the upper reservoir through